ludoNK64/gizo-robot-game/README.md

 Use ```Spacebar``` to jump.

 ### Note
 Now, if you die the game close immediately.
-It will be fix in later version.
+It will be fixed in later version.
 Your score is stored in the ```highscore``` file.